We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 - Why do we complete a childcare sufficiency assessment?

 Section 11 of the Childcare Act 2006, requires local authorities to assess the sufficiency of childcare in their area.

 Under the Department for Education’s (DfE) Early Education and Childcare: Statutory Guidance for Local Authorities, Devon County Council should report annually to elected council members on how they are meeting their duty to secure sufficient childcare and make this report available and accessible to parents.
 This guidance also sets out what should be included in this report.

 - Childcare sufficiency hot spots?

-The childcare sufficiency hot spots identified in June 2019 can be found in the Childcare sufficiency hot spots document.
+The childcare sufficiency hot spots are identified in the latest Childcare Sufficiency Annual Report.